Damn Good Guides

 What are the best vermillion snapper fishing charters?

-How much do vermillion snapper fishing charters cost?
+The best vermillion snapper fishing charters are:

 What is a Vermilion Snapper?